Rocket-CDS/DNNrocket/RocketTools/README.md

 Register the Meta.ascx control in the skin, this will alter the page Meta data, Title, Tag Words and Description.
 It should be added after the default DNN "~/Admin/Skins/Meta.ascx" skin control.
 ```
-<%@ Register TagPrefix="rocket" TagName="ROCKETTOOLSMETA" Src="~/DesktopModules/RocketTools/Meta.ascx" %>
+<%@ Register TagPrefix="rocket" TagName="ROCKETTOOLSMETA" Src="~/DesktopModules/API/Meta.ascx" %>
 <rocket:ROCKETTOOLSMETA runat="server" ID="ROCKETTOOLSMETA1" />
 ```
 ### 3. Setup BreadCrumb control (if required)**
-The breadcrumb control is optional, if you don’t require a breadcrumb control this operation can be skipped.
+The breadcrumb control is optional, if you donâ€™t require a breadcrumb control this operation can be skipped.
 ```
-<%@ Register TagPrefix="rocket" TagName="ROCKETTOOLSBC" Src="~/DesktopModules/RocketTools/BreadCrumb.ascx" %>
+<%@ Register TagPrefix="rocket" TagName="ROCKETTOOLSBC" Src="~/DesktopModules/API/BreadCrumb.ascx" %>
 <rocket:ROCKETTOOLSBC runat="server" ID="ROCKETTOOLSBC1" />
 ```